ietf-wg-cellar/ebml-specification/specification.markdown

 ## Unsigned Integer Element

-A `Unsigned Integer Element` MUST declare a length from zero to eight octets.
+An `Unsigned Integer Element` MUST declare a length from zero to eight octets.
 If the `EBML Element` is not defined to have a `default` value, then an `Unsigned Integer Element` with a zero-octet length represents an integer value of zero.

 An `Unsigned Integer Element` stores an integer (meaning that it can be written without a fractional component) which could be positive or zero.
 Because `EBML` limits Unsigned Integers to 8 octets in length an `Unsigned Integer Element` stores a number from 0 to 18,446,744,073,709,551,615.